 How can we meet the demand for welders?

 There are many valuable career training programs across the US — they even managed to keep classes going during remote learning in the midst of COVID-19!
 However, the cost of attending a welding program can cost an average of $6,850, alongside the cost of books, equipment, and living expenses.
 Offering diverse payment options, such as payment plans or loans, will help open the door to more people.
-This is why Climb partners with welding schools schools — our mission is to increase access to career-advancing education!
-By evaluating schools and partnering with them to provide payment options, we hope to open the door for more people to reach their education and career goals.
+This is why Climb partners with welding schools — our mission is to increase access to career-focused education!
+By working with them to provide payment options, we hope to open the door for more people to reach their education and career goals.